raylutz/pyon/README.md

 ## **Future Plans**
 - Push for support of PYON within all functionality in the standard library, such as SQLite where JSON is supported but not PYON.
+- Enhance csv.writer to allow for compact mode, where spaces are not used after colons and commas (contrary to PEP8 formatting).
+- Enhance __repr__ output to allow, in general, to use double-quotes instead of single quotes.
+This makes PYON lists and dict compatible with JSON if only string keys are used.

 ---